 Introduction To Stem Cells

 Let’s start with an introduction to stem cells.
 Very early in our development, shortly after the sperm fertilizes the egg, each cell has the potential to develop into any part of the body.
 As these early cells divide and keep dividing certain cells take on more and more specialized functions.
 For example, after a certain point in fetal development cells destined to become your heart are committed to that pathway.
 Other cells remain less committed.
 These uncommitted cells are often referred to as stem cells.
 In reality there are several different types of stem cells that are derived from different sources.
-In health, most tissues are though to have a small number of these stem cells that function as a reservoir of renewable cells to maintain a tissue’s health and integrity.
-This has led to the concept that many diseases might be treated if we could some how infuse these regenerative cells into the body and have them repopulate the diseased part of the body and regenerate healthy tissue.
+In health, most tissues are thought to have a small number of these stem cells that function as a reservoir of renewable cells to maintain a tissue’s health and integrity.
+This has led to the concept that many diseases might be treated if we could somehow infuse these regenerative cells into the body and have them repopulate the diseased part of the body and regenerate healthy tissue.

 The greatest success of stem cells is in the treatment of certain blood cancers such as leukemia.
 Bone marrow or hematopoetic stem cell transplantation (HSCT) can be curative.
 In HSCT the patient’s immune system is destroyed with chemotherapy and then either their own stem cells that have been previously harvested or a different person’s stem cells are infused.
 These cells then settle in the bone marrow and repopulate the immune system.
-Over time the result is a normal functioning immune system derived from the stem cells.
+Over time, the result is a normal functioning immune system derived from the stem cells.

 Scientists have made progress in applying this type of treatment in animal models of several diseases.
 Recently, patients with a rare type of blindness had some vision restored through a form of stem cell transplantation.